gravitational/gravity/CONTRIBUTING.md

 Gravity is an open source project.

 It is the work of tens of contributors.
-We appricate your help!
+We appreciate your help!

 We follow a [code of conduct](./CODE_OF_CONDUCT.md).